servo/servo/ports/gonk/README.md

 Note: this will take a long time and will take around 20GB of space

+Disable the screen timeout on the device, and connect to wifi.
+Also connect it to your computer with remote debugging enabled.

 ```
 git clone https://github.com/mozilla-b2g/B2G
 ./config.sh flame-kk